Cauliflower Garam Masala is an incredible Indian-style cauliflower recipe. It has terrific flavor and takes just 30 minutes to make.

 Add the garam masala, curry, and cumin and stir to release fragrance (about 30 seconds).

 Add the minced garlic and cook for about 1 minute more.

-Add the potatoes and cook until they start to sfoten (about 5 minutes).
+Add the potatoes and cook until they start to soften (about 10-12 minutes).

 Mix the cornstarch with a little of the thin coconut water (found below the coconut fat) until the cornstarch dissolves.

 Pour the coconut milk and the cornstarch/coconut milk into the pan and stir to combine.